Minneapolis Millers: History

 Ted Williams, Willie Mays and Carl Yastrzemski were among some future major leaguers who played for the Millers.
 The Millers won nine pennants in the Association during their fifty-nine years.
 They played their home games at Nicollet Park until 1955, the ballpark being demolished the following year.
 That site, at 31st and Nicollet Avenue, is now the home of a Wells Fargo bank.
 In 1956 they moved into Metropolitan Stadium in Bloomington, until 1960.

 They had a heated crosstown rivalry with the St. Paul Saints.
 The two clubs often played "streetcar double-headers" on holidays, playing one game in each city.

 Over the years the Millers were participants in four Junior World Series; matchups between the champions of the American Association and the International League.
 In the 1932 championship, the team was defeated by the Newark Bears 4 games to 2.
 The Millers, under manager Bill Rigney, clinched the 1955 series against the Rochester Red Wings, 4 games to 3, in the final ball game played at Nicollet Park.
 In 1958, the Millers, with Gene Mauch as skipper, beat the Montreal Royals 4 games to 0.
 Their last appearance in this Series was in 1959, with Mauch as manager, when the Millers lost the series 4 games to 3 to the Havana Sugar Kings.

 After the farm system era began, the Millers were top-level affiliates of the Boston Red Sox (1936–38; 1958–60) and New York Giants (1946–57).
-It returned to the Red Sox organization as a result of a swap on October 15, 1957 with the San Francisco Seals joining the Giants which had transferred to the Bay Area.
+It returned to the Red Sox organization as a result of a swap on October 15, 1957 with the San Francisco Seals as part of the Giants' move to the Bay Area.